Build Your Own Heated Outdoor Cat House In 3 Easy Steps

 Tip: Are you curious to know how much time kitty is spending outside?
 A Tractive GPS Cat Tracker shows you the location of your cat in real-time and keeps you always connected with your fur-ball!

-Build your own heated cat house in 3 easy steps
+Build your own heated outdoor cat house in 3 easy steps

-This video illustrates in easy steps how to build your own heated cat house:
+This video illustrates in easy steps how to build your own heated outdoor cat house:

 Did you like what you’ve read?
 Share it with your friends!